Murder, She Wrote: Move from Sundays in 1995

-Meanwhile, CBS decided to go with a new Sunday lineup which consisted of the sophomore sitcom Cybill and the new comedy Almost Perfect replacing Murder, She Wrote in the 8 PM hour.
-The former fell nearly out of the top 50 in the ratings while the latter was moved to Mondays at midseason and replaced with The Bonnie Hunt Show in an unsuccessful effort to lift that show's ratings and prevent its cancellation.
+Meanwhile, in the Sunday time slot that Murder, She Wrote was vacating, CBS elected to try a situation comedy block.
+Leading off the 8 o'clock hour, CBS went with Cybill, which starred Cybill Shepherd; the show had premiered on Mondays approximately halfway through the previous season and had finished just outside the top twenty in the ratings.
+Cybill would be paired with the new series Almost Perfect, which starred Nancy Travis as a television producer.
+The decision made here also failed, as Cybill fell to 50th place in the final ratings.
+Almost Perfect was moved to Mondays in March as an attempt to salvage the sitcom (which it did, although the show would be cancelled shortly into its second season), and in its place CBS tried a retooled Bonnie Hunt Show, which had been airing on Friday nights; the show ran for five additional episodes before it was cancelled.

 Ultimately, Murder, She Wrote finished in 58th place in the final ratings and CBS opted not to renew the series for a thirteenth season.
 The network did, however, eventually reverse itself on the scheduling.
-After CBS aired a new episode of Murder, She Wrote on February 25, 1996 that drew nearly 20 million viewers, the show went on a month long hiatus for CBS’ coverage of March Madness.
-Following two episodes that aired on Thursdays on March 28 and April 4, 1996, Murder, She Wrote was moved back to its original Sunday night airtime for the remaining episodes of the series.
-The show returned to Sunday on April 25, and the final episode aired on May 19.
-Three of these episodes drew over 16 million viewers and the finale finished in the top 20 programs for the week.
+Two episodes were scheduled for Sunday nights as 1996 began, with the first airing on January 7 and the second on February 25.
+Both of these episodes pulled in significantly higher ratings than the show had been garnering on Thursday, approaching nearly twenty million viewers for each of the two airings.
+CBS elected to return Murder, She Wrote to Sundays for the last four episodes of the series, which began on April 28.
+Three of the four episodes drew over sixteen million viewers and the finale, which aired on May 19, 1996, finished in the top 20 of that week's ratings.

+After the series

 The network also agreed to commission four Murder, She Wrote movies over the next few years.
-The first was South by Southwest (1997), with three more following as A Story to Die For (2000), The Last Free Man (2001), and The Celtic Riddle (2003).
+The first was South by Southwest (1997), with three more following as A Story to Die For (2000), The Last Free Man (2001) and The Celtic Riddle (2003).

 Lansbury stated in May 2011 that she would like to make a comeback appearance as Jessica Fletcher.
 However, in a 2015 interview, she quashed the idea of reprising the much beloved character, stating, "I think it would be a downer.
-In some way, we’d have to show her as a much older woman, and I think it’s better to maintain that picture we have in our mind’s eye of her as a vigorous person.
-I’m still pretty vigorous, especially in the garden … but if I wanted to transform myself back into the woman I looked like then, it would be ridiculous.
+In some way, we'd have to show her as a much older woman, and I think it's better to maintain that picture we have in our mind's eye of her as a vigorous person.
+I'm still pretty vigorous, especially in the garden … but if I wanted to transform myself back into the woman I looked like then, it would be ridiculous.
 And I can't do that."
-Lansbury died on October 11, 2022, five days before her 97th birthday.
+Dame Angela Lansbury died on October 11, 2022, at age 96.

+In 2023, over-the-top video streaming service The Roku Channel launched a 24-hour Murder, She Wrote channel.